aguisset/Dice-Roll/README.md

 # Las Vegas Dice Roll

-Introductory iOS project.
+Introductory iOS project following tutorial by Angela Yu.
 The goal is to create a simple app that will simulate the roll of a dice.

 ## Getting started